winston-init/Radius-Preview/README.md

 The project has as unique goal, it is didatic purposes.
 Evidencing my recent studies and apply my total knowledge until this point.

-## Code

-This project was maden in HTML, CSS (without frameworks) and Vanilla JavaScript.

-### Responsive

-Project is reponsive for mobile and tablets.

 ## Scheme

 Radius Preview has 2 scheme for better usage according with liking of everyone.